jacoblee93/personallm/README.md

   --timeout=600
 ```

-When prompted with something like `Allow unauthenticated invocations to [personallm] (y/N)?`, you should respond with `y`, since the internal proxy will handle authentication.
+When prompted with something like `Allow unauthenticated invocations to [personallm] (y/N)?`, you should respond with `y`.
+The internal proxy will handle authentication, and we want our endpoint to be reachable from anywhere for ease of use.

 Note that deployments are quite slow since model weights are bundled directly into the Docekrfile - expect this step to take around 20 minutes.
 Once it finishes, your terminal should print a `Service URL`, and that's it!
 You now have a personal, private LLM inference endpoint!